Kuadrant/kuadrant-operator/config/install/README.md

 ## Configure DNS and TLS integration

-In this section will build on the previous steps and expand the `kustomization.yaml` we created in the previous step.
+In this section will build on the previous steps and expand the `kustomization.yaml` we created in `$KUADRANT_DIR/configure`.

 In order for cert-manager and the Kuadrant DNS operator to be able to access and manage DNS records and setup TLS certificates and provide external connectivity for your endpoints, you need to setup a credential for these components.
 To do this, we will use a Kubernetes secret via a kustomize secret generator.
 You can find other example overlays for each supported cloud provider under the  [configure directory](https://github.com/Kuadrant/kuadrant-operator/tree/main/config/install/configure).